eschelkunov/market/README.md

 In the project directory, you can run:

+### `yarn server`
+Runs the backend based on Rest plugin of VSCode on port :3000 (only in async brunch!).
+Make sure you have it installed and run this command first!

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
+Confirm running the app on :3001 port if you are in async branch!\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`